Interaction of light with subwavelength particles: Revealing the physics of the electric dipole moment in the classical scattering problem: Introduction

 \section{Introduction}

 Classical scattering problems play a key part in our understanding of light-matter interaction.
 Scattering by subwavelength particles explains the blue color of the daytime sky and the reddish color of the low Sun, as well as enables the qualitative description of matter polarization at the atomic scale \cite{Landau:1984, Jackson:1999, Bohren:1998}.
 Despite the wide use of scattering problems, their solutions still keep a number of unanswered fundamental questions.
 For instance, subwavelength particles are known to exhibit frequency-selective effects such as strong extinction \cite{Bohren:1998, Bohren:1983} or nonradiating anapole states \cite{Luk'yanchuk:2017, Miroshnichenko:2015}.
-These effects are commonly explained by the interference of the particle's electric dipole and higher-order multipole currents induced by the incident fields \cite{Jackson:1999, Grahn:2012}.
-Such explanation, however, does not hold for deeply subwavelength metal particles, which exhibit the same resonant effects \cite{Akimov:2012, Kolwas:2013}, but with negligible higher-order multipole currents.
-This suggests that the resonances observed in classical scattering problems are caused by other mechanisms which do not require higher-order currents and can work even on the level of a single electric dipole moment.
+These effects are commonly explained by the interference of the particle's multipole currents induced by the incident fields \cite{Jackson:1999, Grahn:2012}.
+However, if we consider the size-dependence of multipole current moments, we can notice a contradiction in this explanation.
+For a sphere of radius $R$ smaller than the wavelength of incident light, the lowest electric moment, the dipolar one, is proportional to $R^3$ \cite{Luk'yanchuk:2017, Miroshnichenko:2015, Grahn:2012}.
+The higher-order electric moments have stronger dependence.
+For instance, the next-to-dipolar moment, the toroidal one, is proportional to $R^5$ \cite{Luk'yanchuk:2017, Miroshnichenko:2015, Grahn:2012}.
+Thus, particles with small $R$ naturally possess dominant electric dipole and negligibly small higher-order currents.
+From the one side, this size-dependence makes any pronounced interference of current moments forbidden for deeply subwavelength particles with $R \rightarrow 0$.
+From the other side, resonant effects of deeply subwavelength metal nanoparticles with dominant electric dipole moments are highly pronounced and include both nonradiating and super-radiating states \cite{Tribelsky:2006, Luk'yanchuk:2007, Akimov:2012, Kolwas:2013}.
+This suggests that the resonances observed in classical scattering problems are caused by processes different from the interference of current multipoles.
+Those processes are expected to bring resonances to the level of a single electric dipole moment without involving any higher-order currents.
 To address this issue, we reconsider the classical quasi-static solution of dipole scattering by including the radiative decay to the scattered fields that allows us to look at the solution from a new physically wider perspective.
+Finally, this help us clarify the failure of the current moment decomposition for characterization of the dipolar fields obtained in the classical problem of light scattering.